Philanthropist Anita Choudhrie's charity Path to Success is backing female disabled athletes on their path to Tokyo 2020 and beyond.

 “It was so wonderful to see this immigrant boy from South America leave the hospital and go home.
 He had been an extra six months in hospital because he didn’t have a wheelchair to leave.”

-The charity’s current campaign is focused on supporting female disabled athletes on their path to the Olympic Games in Tokyo.
+The charity’s campaign is 2019 initially aimed to support female disabled athletes on their path to the Olympic Games in Tokyo.

 Funding for wheelchair basketball club London Titans has proved fruitful with 10 GB players from the club.